dydra/http-api-tests/README.md

 - It affords access to repository revisions.
 - It implements IRI component accessors.

-Test scripts for these capabilities are present under the directory `sparql-extensions`
+Test scripts for these capabilities are present under the directory `extensions`